I’m not going to lie or sugarcoat things. Preparing for a disaster does require money. However, it probably doesn’t cost as much as you think.

 Most preppers use a combination of all of these methods for their emergency food supply.

-For example, they buy a smaller MRE food bucket (like this one which has 60 servings of emergency entrees for $159 or this one which costs $1,696 for a 3 month supply at 2 servings per day) and also stockpile some instant meals, canned goods, and granola bars.
-Just don’t forget to repackage those boxed instant meals or they will get destroyed by pests, flooding, or spoilage!
+For example, they buy a smaller MRE food bucket and also stockpile some instant meals, canned goods, and granola bars.
+Just don’t forget to repackage those boxed instant meals, or they will get destroyed by pests, flooding, or spoilage!

-The variety of food means that you are set for multiple types of disaster situations, such as times when you need to grab a food bar and go, or when you are hunkering down through a disaster and want a filling, nutritious meal.
+The variety of food means that you are set for multiple types of disaster situations, such as when you need to grab a food bar and go or when you are hunkering down through a disaster and want a nutritious meal.